Grand Annual Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 2)

 Who is the leading jockey in the Grand Annual Chase?

-Only Davy Russell (2) has won the Grand Annual more than once in the last 10 years.
+Only Davy Russell and Kielan Woods have won the Grand Annual more than once in the last 11 years.
 Graham Bradley, has ridden four winners (the last back in 1997).

 Who is the leading trainer in the Grand Annual Chase?

 Trainer Paul Nicholls has won this race four times in all, more than any other trainer.
-Nicky Henderson has saddled 16 runners in the last 10 years, five placing.
+The only other trainer to have recorded multiple wins is Nicky Henderson (2).